MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/variant-data-type.md

 ```

-In the preceding example, `MyVar` contains a numeric representation—the actual value `98052`.
+In the preceding example, `MyVar` contains a numeric representation - the actual value `98052`.
 Arithmetic operators work as expected on **Variant** variables that contain numeric values or string data that can be interpreted as numbers.
 If you use the **+** operator to add `MyVar` to another **Variant** containing a number or to a variable of a [numeric type](../../Glossary/vbe-glossary.md#numeric-type), the result is an arithmetic sum.

 The value [Empty](../../Glossary/vbe-glossary.md#empty) denotes a **Variant** variable that hasn't been initialized (assigned an initial value).
 A **Variant** containing **Empty** is 0 if it is used in a numeric context, and a zero-length string ("") if it is used in a string context.